SportBeep.com

 – Tiebreak streak –

-Sabalenka clinched victory after once again demonstrating her incredible prowess in tiebreaks, winning her 19th consecutive breaker 7/3 to clinch in one hour and 34 minutes.
-Anisimova, meanwhile, was left ruing her inability to make the most of break points at key moments, in sharp contrast to Sabalenka, who converted five of her six break point chances.
+Sabalenka clinched victory after once again demonstrating her incredible prowess in tiebreaks — winning her 19th consecutive breaker 7/3 to clinch in one hour and 34 minutes.
+Anisimova meanwhile was left ruing her inability to make the most of break points at key moments, in sharp contrast to Sabalenka who converted five of her six break point chances.

-That imbalance was on display early in the first set when Anisimova failed to convert three break point openings as Sabalenka took a 2-0 lead.
-Yet Anisimova hit back in the third game, lasering a backhand winner into the corner to earn break point before unfurling a rasping forehand winner to break back and hold for 2-2.
+That imbalance was on display early in the first set, when Anisimova failed to convert three break points openings as Sabalenka took a 2-0 lead.
+Yet Anisimova hit back in the third game, lasering a backhand winner into the corner to earn break point before unfurling a rasping forehand winner to break back before holding for 2-2.

 With the momentum behind her and her groundstrokes forcing Sabalenka around the court, Anisimova then broke again for a 3-2 lead.
 But that was the catalyst for Sabalenka to raise her game and she broke to love before holding to edge back in front.
 Anisimova’s faltering serve again betrayed her in the eighth game, the eighth seed double-faulting twice in quick succession to hand Sabalenka two break points at 15-40.

-Sabalenka needed no further encouragement, and she duly converted before holding to take the first set.
+Sabalenka needed no further encouragement and she duly converted before holding to take the first set.
 Sabalenka punished another wayward service game from Anisimova early in the second set and looked in complete control at 3-1.
 Yet Anisimova wasn’t quite finished, and she held confidently before breaking back to love to level it at 3-3.

-The fightback was short-lived, however, and when Anisimova thumped a wide open forehand long to gift Sabalenka a 15-40 lead, the Belarusian once again seized her chance for a break.
+The fightback was short-lived however, and when Anisimova thumped a wide open forehand long to gift Sabalenka a 15-40 lead, the Belarusian once again seized her chance for a break.
 Sabalenka held for 5-3 and was soon serving for the match at 5-4.
 Yet she allowed Anisimova off the hook after ploughing a wide open smash into the net.
-Instead of giving her match point, Anisimova had break point, which she took to give her a lifeline.
+Instead of giving her match point, Anisimova had break point which she took to give her a lifeline.
 But in the tiebreak, Sabalenka reasserted her control and she sprinted into a 6-1 lead before closing out victory.

 © 2024 AFP